 I was invited down to C.P.
-Hart‘s main showroom in London’s Waterloo to discuss my proposed “Dream Bathroom” (as seen in this previous post).
+Hart‘s main showroom in London’s Waterloo to discuss my proposed “Dream Bathroom”.
 Along with 5 other bloggers including Dear Designers, Stylist’s Own and Fabric of My Life, we met with the C.P.
 Hart showroom management and designers and toured the Waterloo showroom.

 Having pored over the inspiration gallery on the C.P.
 Hart website while I was redoing my own bathrooms, I was really excited to see its main showroom again (without the pressure of making decisions).

 The first four bathroom sets as you enter the showroom show a capsule collection so you get a feel for the rest of the showroom.
 Each is the size of the average British bathroom.
 I’d be happy to put this bath set in its entirety in my own bathroom.
 It is designed with elements of industrial designer Jaime Hayon’s Organico range, who also designed the fabulous Ro chair seen at Clerkenwell Design Week.

 In addition to Jaime Hayon, C.P.
 Hart has collaborations with lots of other leading designers.
 I personally love the whimsy of the bathroom pieces designed by Dutch designer, Marcel Wanders.
 Marriage is a compromise, however, and in our own home, we’ve put in a lot of C.P.
 Hart’s Starck ranges which have become design classics.

 How’s this for full-on glamour?
 If you don’t want to take away a period fireplace from your room, why not add it into the bathtub surround?

 I love the decorative touches in this show bathroom.
 Personalising a bathroom really make the room feel welcoming and a place to linger.
 Note the different textures below which adds interest to the room – the cool marble, the shiny champagne bucket, and the softness of the fur wrap.